-It has to do with how good your site is and how good others, including the search engines, think your site is.
-Don’t want to participate online, add new content, interact with site and social contacts?
+It has to do with how good your website is and how good others, including the search engines, think your website is.
+Don't want to participate online, add new content, interact with website and social contacts?
 Oh-oh…

 Knowing what your target visitors are searching for…

 What do they need to know about?
-What problems do they need solved?
-That’s what you write about.
-There are several free tools to assist you in investigating what keyword phrases your target market is actually using.
+What problems do they need to be solved?
+That's what you write about.
+There are several free tools to assist you in investigating what keyword phrases your target market is using.
 Use these tools to your advantage.

 To “top” the sites already out there…

 You have to do just that.
-Top them!
+Top the top websites.

 Adding new information to your site on an aggressive basis.

-Daily, weekly – make a schedule and stick to it.
-Resources, white papers, “how tos”.
-Even commentary based on your experience will not only add value but will naturally work wonders as keyword targeted pages.
+Daily or weekly – make a schedule and stick to it.
+Resources, white papers, “how-tos.”
+Even commentary based on your experience will not only add value but will naturally work wonders as keyword-targeted pages.

 Let your sparkling personality show through.
 That's what will set you apart.
 There is only one you!